Copy of Stormwater January 2026

 You have the option to be anonymous or, if you provide contact information, we can get back to you about our investigation.

-We call stormwater pollution an "Illicit Discharge" and will respond quickly to prevent water it.
+We call stormwater pollution an "Illicit Discharge" and will respond quickly to prevent it.
 We also investigate the cause and educate the person causing pollution so it doesn't happen again.
 The Stormwater Team may also submit a report to Springfield Code Enforcement.

 I received a flier at my door.
 Why?